florinpop17/app-ideas/Projects/Markdown-Previewer.md

 ## User Stories

--   [ ] User can enter Github flavored markdown into a text area
+-   [ ] User can enter Github flavored markdown into a `textarea`
--   [ ] User can see the resulting HTML in another container/box
+-   [ ] User can see the resulting `HTML` in another container/box by pressing on a button

 ## Bonus features

+-   [ ] User can see the resulting `HTML` updated automatically when the markdown `textarea` is changed
--   [ ] When closing the browser window the markdown formatted text will be stored and when the User returns, the data will be retrieved
+-   [ ] When closing the browser window the markdown formatted text will be stored in `localStorage` and when the User returns, the data will be retrieved and displayed
--   [ ] User can click a button and the content of the box is saved to the clipboard
+-   [ ] User can click a button and the content of the box is saved to the `clipboard`

 ## Useful links and resources